 Colorectal Cancer Focused Molecular Profiling Panels

-The NCCN guideline for Colon Cancer (1.2024) recommends all patients with suspected or proven metastatic colorectal cancer have tumor genotyping for KRAS, NRAS, BRAF individually or as part of an NGS panel. (p.
-COL-2) The testing can be performed on the primary colorectal cancers and/or the metastasis, as literature has shown that the KRAS, NRAS, and BRAF mutations are similar in both specimen types. (p.
-COL-B, 4 of 8) In addition, patients with documented metachronous metastases should have determination of tumor gene status for RAS and BRAF mutations. (p.
-COL-9)
+The NCCN guideline for Colon Cancer (2.2023) recommends all patients with metastatic colorectal cancer have tumor genotyping for KRAS, NRAS, BRAF individually or as part of an NGS panel. (p.
+COL-B 4 of 8)